My Cat Has Scabs - Skin Conditions in Cats

 See files for Cats

-If you see that your cat has scabs, it means you can see through to their skin.
-Unless you have a hairless cat, this is not a healthy sign.
+If you see that your cat has scabs, it means their skin has broken and is trying to repair itself.
+Unless you have a hairless cat, the hair will fall out if the skin breaks in this way.
 Any reason for hair loss in cats is worrying, but if you see wounds or scabs, there is particular cause for concern.
-Hopefully, you will have noticed at an early stage, but it is possible for some skin conditions in cats to go unnoticed for a short time.
+Hopefully, you will have noticed it at an early stage, but it is possible for some skin conditions in cats to go unnoticed for a time.
 This will depend on many factors including the length of a cat's fur and the speed with which the skin problem progresses.

 AnimalWised looks into skin conditions in cats by giving you the causes and background of these problems.
 We also provide pictures so you can have an idea of different scabs and how they correlate to different diseases.